vgmtrans/vgmtrans/docs/compiler_cursor_prototype_review.md

 The NDS prototype satisfies the important criterion that the rejected designs did not: an ordinary command is again readable as one short interpreter block.
 It still gives the value architecture source-once decoding, durable annotations, source-free playback, shared scheduling, and testable control flow.

 The result is not free.
-It adds 761 lines of generic compiler-cursor infrastructure and relies on templates plus a process-local executor registry.
+It adds roughly a thousand lines of generic compiler-cursor infrastructure and relies on templates plus direct, type-erased callback pointers.
 That cost is acceptable only because it is centralized and because the format surface is substantially simpler.
 If later formats force the cursor into a symbolic language or universal command taxonomy, revise it rather than protecting this implementation.

 ## Representative command comparison